 We are representing Dixie Fire victims on a contingency-fee basis, meaning no fee is charged until and unless we obtain a financial recovery.

 You may be eligible for financial compensation if you or a loved one was injured by or had property damaged or destroyed by the Dixie Fire, or was forced to evacuate due to the Dixie Fire.
-Call us today for a free consultation or use the texting feature on this page.

 Why Hire Nadrich & Cohen?